CAT Lift Trucks pallet jack

 Cascade 3H pallet paper roll clamp

 Customised attachment solutions are designed to enhance the functionality of existing equipment.
 Like other forklift models, pedestrian forklifts are able to have a multitude of attachments added to them.
 Mike Yacks, global product manager for Cascade Corporation, says that Cascade's products are designed to enhance the functionality of these movers, giving operators greater capabilities while still being able to work in small spaces or with challenging and unusual loads.
 Smaller attachments, he says, are a great solution for pedestrian forklifts in warehouse businesses, responding to the increased demands of e-commerce.
 Cascade's 3H Paper Roll Clamp is one such solution.
 "The ultralight capacity roll clamps are ideal for packaging and converting applications where small rolls of speciality material, such as blister wrap, are too large for a person to handle but too small for typical handling equipment.
 Often these applications include stationary equipment or clean environments that impose space restrictions," explains Yacks.
+Future challenges

 The market will continue to grow, predicts Callderyd, with the main challenge being safety.
 "Injuries are quite common due to low training skills and a high percentage of inexperienced operators.
 The challenge will be to continue to enhance safety measures," he says.

 Pedestrian forklifts are increasingly asked to perform in challenging applications, such as raising the height of masts for walkie stackers.
 Therefore, safety features must be built into the equipment at the design stage, says Xiaoping.